rien-rty/website-main/README.md

 ## Pull requests

-Once you've made some changes and pushed them to a remote branch, you can create a pull request in GitHub for it to be merged to the main branch.
+Once you've made some changes and pushed them to a remote branch, you can [create a pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request) in GitHub for it to be merged to the main branch.
 Once a pull request is created, someone can review it and leave comments on the whole pull request, on a specific file, or on a specific change in the file.
 I've already created a pull request for the "changes" branch that you can review.

 I've now set it up so that you can't directly push to main and a pull request needs to be reviewed by at lease one person before it can be merged into main.

 ## Submodules

 To make changes in a submodule, you just have to go into the directory the submodule is nested in, and use git as if you were in the root of a project, because you are.
+To create a pull request for a submodule, just go the the corresponding repository and create a pull request.
 One thing to note is that by making changes in a submodule (creating a branch, commiting things) will mark the folder as altered with the HEAD pointing to one of the latest commit.
 Committing these changes to the main repo will also set the current commit for that branch.
 This is why the submodule "plugin" will be checked out in the "changes" branch.